PatrikJakus/WeatherAppProject/README.md

 Please ensure geolocation services are enabled and authorised in order for the application to be able to retrieve the correct information.

 #### Where does the information provided come from?
-*Insert API name*
-which provides real time weather information of which is utilised in WeatherApp.
+Visual Crossing Web Services API of which provides real time weather information is utilised in WeatherApp.

 ## Nonfunctional Requirements